 3. Quick release vs. natural release.

-Quick release means you manually release the pressure immediately after the timer is finished.
+Quick release means you manually release the pressure immediately after the timer is finished by moving the pressure release valve from sealing to venting.
+(Keep your arm out of the path of the steam).
 This prevents additional cooking of the food.
-Natural release means you turn off the Instant Pot and let the pressure release on its own (usually about 20 minutes), allowing the food to cook longer.
+Natural release means you either leave the Instant Pot alone or turn it off and let the pressure release on its own (usually about 20 minutes), allowing the food to cook longer.

 4. Don’t be afraid to try!